Let the Music Force Be With You

 Paul Bessolo has been giving the gift of music education to the Rye community for over 15 years.
 Rock Island Sound, his music school and instrument store located at 619 Milton Road, provides lessons for students of all ages and skill levels.
 “If music is your passion,” the store’s slogan says, “Rock Island Sound is your place.”
 If people want to know How Does Music Affect Your Brain?, they need to take music lessons, to understand it!
 In addition to lessons they also provide instrument sales, rentals and repairs.
 His store also has a large e-commerce presence, with successful stores on Amazon, Reverb, and eBay.
 They also have a YouTube channel that offers free introductory lessons on a wide range of musical subjects.

 “I learned from a pretty early age the immense benefits that music has on your brain,” Bessolo says.
 In fact, music education is proven to sharpen your brain in many different areas.
 Studies have shown that musicians perform better on tests that measure attention span and are better at filtering out unimportant information when assigned a task.
 Imagine, then, the lifelong benefits for children who learn music, especially today when infinite shiny distractions are competing for their attention.
+To enroll your child to a good music class, you can see it here.
+You may also look into the works of a Motown Record Producer and other experts in the music industry to learn more about music or seek inspiration.

 A recent USC study revealed that children who study music had measurable advantages in language development, reading skills, and sound processing compared to their non-musician peers.
 Music improves motor skills and it strengthens a child’s ability to memorize and retain information.
 The connection between music and math has long been established, and, indeed. children who study music perform better on algebra assessments than those who don’t.